I am interested in many different subjects, love trivia and write on what ever sparks my interest.

 The Royal Botanic Garden covers 30 hectares and has trees growing there which were planted as early as c.
 1820.
 Apart from being home to thousands of plant species, the botanic gardens also provide habitat to wildlife such as the Great Cormorant and the Brush-Tailed Possum.

-Find refreshment at the Botanic Gardens Restaurant which is open 7 days a weeks and offers open air dining and a cafe.
+Find refreshment at the Botanic Gardens Restaurant which is open 7 days a week and offers open-air dining and a cafe.
 Meanwhile, numerous areas within the Royal Botanic Garden are available for weddings, and conferences.
 These include the Maiden Theatre, Sydney Tropical Centre, various garden pavilions and some allocated lawn areas.

 Opening Hours: Open 7 days a week from 7 am until 5 pm, and often later depending upon daylight savings